 Ingredients

-- 10 ounces extra sharp cheddar cheese grated fine (Cracker Barrel or a higher quality cheese works best)
+- 10 ounces extra sharp cheddar cheese grated fine

 Instructions

 - Arrange a rack in the center and preheat oven to 475ºF.
-(Updated -- I recommend 425 degrees F).
+In some ovens you may find you need to use 425F or 450F.

-- Leave in the oven for (at least) 2 hours with the door closed.
+- Leave in the oven for at least 2 hours with the door closed.
 The hot oven melts and browns the cheese, producing an even coating of crisp brown cheese.
 The fat from the cheese soaks into the crackers and puffs them slightly.
 The cheese should be kind of a dark, brownish-orange.
 If it’s completely brown, the crackers are probably burnt.

 Kim says